leifugroup/DynaTPH/README.md

 ### 2. Dynamic Data

-The `Dynamic Data` directory contains the molecular dynamics trajectories and corresponding structural frames generated for the 256 TCR–pHLA complexes.
+The `Dynamic Data` directory contains the molecular dynamics trajectories and corresponding structural frames generated for the 256 TCR-pHLA complexes.

 Because of the large size of the trajectory and frame files, **Dynamic Data is not included in this GitHub repository**.